-More importantly, you can decipher the qualities that an ideal client has rather than the less than ideal client.
-Although it's not the warm and fuzzy feeling you get from that perfect client, it can be important to identify a negative buyer persona.
-You can make this up as you go, but generally you're going to want to avoid the client that is looking for a cheap fix.
-Look for the client that wants beautiful images that are produced by a professional.
+More importantly, you can decipher the qualities an ideal client has rather than a less than ideal client.
+It's also important to identify a negative buyer persona!
+You can make the negative buyer persona up as you go, but you will generally want to avoid the client that is looking for a cheap fix.
+Instead, look for the client who wants beautiful images that are produced by a professional.

 PPA has created a buyer persona template just for you.

 After a few simple questions, you'll be able to identify the best potential clients.
-Once you do that, you'll be able to offer solutions to their perceived problem (i.e. in need of photography).
+Once you do that, you'll be able to offer creative solutions to fix their problem